 Offering a stunning campus setting, Caldwell University is only a short walk from town, where students find shops, coffeehouses, restaurants, a movie theater, and anything else a student could want.
 Caldwell, New Jersey, has consistently been named one of the best towns in New Jersey to live in.

-Another advantage to Caldwell University’s location is its proximity to New York City, just 20 miles away.
-Our students use the city as another classroom, where they can engage in internships and shadowing opportunities, experience cultural events, or shop or catch a game.
+Another advantage of Caldwell University’s location is its proximity to New York City, just 20 miles away.
+Our students use the city as another classroom, where they can engage in internships and shadowing opportunities, experience cultural events, shop, or catch a game.

 Hopping on a bus takes you to lots of great sites in New Jersey too.
 A short ride offers a great selection, from the Meadowlands arena to the Prudential Center, and, in just an hour, the Jersey Shore.